misut/rust_practice/README.md

 - `{}` is a placeholder for printing values.
 - Before using external crates, they must be included into the `[dependencies]` section in `.toml` file.
   - Cargo understands Semantic Versioning.
-  - e.g) `^0.5.5^ means anyversion that has a public API compatible with version 0.5.5.
+  - e.g) `^0.5.5^ means any version that has a public API compatible with version 0.5.5.
 - With `cargo doc --open`, documentation is built and  provided by all of dependencies within it.
 - `std::cmp::Ordering` type is another enum.
 (Less, Greter, and Equal)
   - The `cmp` method compares two values.